Cosenza: The Cathedral

-The exact origins of the Duomo are unknown; it was probably built during the first half of the eleventh century.
+The exact origins of the Duomo (Cathedral of Santa Maria Assunta) are unknown; it was probably built during the first half of the eleventh century.
 An earthquake destroyed the cathedral on 9 June 1184, and rebuilding was completed by 1222, when the cathedral was consecrated by Emperor Frederick II.
 At some point during the first half of the eighteenth century the church was covered by a baroque superstructure that obliterated the original structure and its works of art.
 In the first half of the nineteenth century the façade was transformed in neo-gothic style, which completely changed its character.
 At the end of the nineteenth century, Archbishop Camillo Sorgente entrusted restoration work to Pisanti, who recovered the original old arches and the ancient structure of the church.
 In the 1940s the work was finally completed.

 The tomb of Isabella of Aragon, wife of king Philip III of France is in the transept.
 A long aisle links the Duomo to the palace of the archbishop, the Palazzo Arcivescovile, which houses an Immacolata by Luca Giordano.
-One can also see a rare and precious Stauroteca there.
+One can also see a rare and precious Stauroteca.
+A Stauroteca is a relic containing fragments of wood from the cross of Christ.
+It generally has a rectangular and flat rectangular cross or rectangular tee with cruciform recipe used to guard the relic.
 It was a gift from Emperor Frederick II to the Duomo upon consecration.
 The work was produced in workshops of the royal goldsmiths, better known as "Tiraz", in a cultural environment blending Arabic, Byzantine, and Western cultural elements.